 - If we want to thrive and live a fully human life

 The only way to violate the rights of a man is with force.
-There are only 2 ways for men to interact with one another, by the use of reasoned argument through persuasion, the other by force.
+There are only 2 ways for men to interact with one another, by the use of reasoned argument through persuasion, or by force.
 In a civilised society, the use of force to coerce men will not happen.
-In a truly free and civilised society, all interaction between men will be on a voluntary basis.
+In a truly free and civilised society, all interactions between men will be on a voluntary basis.
 There will be no un-chosen obligations.
+There are no unchosen obligations.
+Duty is slavery.

 Why you need to know about rights

-We need knowledge of individual rights because they must be proactively claimed, defended, and even fought for.
-We must be able to reason and explain why a free society is necessary and why it rests upon the concept of rights.
+You need knowledge of individual rights because they must be proactively claimed, defended, and even fought for.
+You must be able to reason and explain why a free society is necessary and why it rests upon the concept of rights.
 If we cannot do that, if we have no argument for a free society, no reason why men should be free, then we will lose our freedom and consequently, we will lose everything we value.
+With reason we can win the war of ideas.

-For this reason, they are an essential topic of study on the curriculum of life.
-And they are conspicuously absent from the mainstream narrative or the curriculum of what is loosely referred to as a modern ‘education’.
+This is why ‘Rights’ are an essential topic of study on the curriculum of life.
+It is also why they are conspicuously absent from the mainstream narrative or the curriculum of what is disingenuously referred to as a modern ‘education’.

-The content of this post borrows heavily from the great intellectual heritage of Ayn Rand.
+The content of this post borrows heavily from the great intellectual heritage of Ayn Rand – one of the most outstanding human thinkers of all time.
 I am deeply grateful to her and to the many other pioneering thinkers of the past.

 Resources – Useful Web Sites to further explore the nature of rights